This article showcases some of the excellent Maui native applications that come as default in Nitrux OS Linux distribution.

 The user interface is neat and clean.
 The icons are menu options are well organized and visually expressive.
 It supports advanced features such as split view open in terminal options.
 The sidebar is a little different with its icon-based grid options, and there is an option to auto-hide the sidebar.

-I would not detail usual features that are apparent, such as zoom in/out or view modes.
+I would not detail the usual apparent features, such as zoom in/out or view modes.
 They are similar to the other popular file managers in the Linux ecosystem.

 Another feature I like in this File manager is the preview option of the files.
 You can preview images, text files, videos and PDFs without opening them.